grafana/agent/docs/rfcs/0004-deprecate-operator.md

 - Prometheus Operator CRDs for PodMonitors, ServiceMonitors, and Probes.
 - Grafana Agent-specific CRDs for declaring agent instances, metrics endpoints and so forth.

-It allows users with existing prometheus-operator infrastructure to reuse those monitor resources without needing to redefine scrape configs for the agent.
+It allows users with existing Prometheus Operator infrastructure to reuse their existing CRDs without needing to redefine scrape configs for the agent.

 ### Problems with the agent